ordina-jworks/ordina-jworks.github.io/_posts/2022-06-01-snitching-on-your-colleagues-using-cloud-magic.md

 In order to complete this operation the following steps were taken:
 - Set up authorization in a way that allows developers to use their AWS service connection.
 - Use the AWS SDK combined with the credentials from the service connection to authorize the user.
-- Filter the received logs that which had a format of plain text using regex to find possible error messages
+- Filter the received logs which had a format of plain text using regex to find possible error messages
 - Format the error messages together with the developer responsible for the build and the time of build.
 - Push our formatted object to DynamoDB